Fly Fishing For Carp: A Complete Guide

 Equipment:

-• A large arbor reel to hold a lot of fly line and backing, which is nice to have (you can use what is available to you, but again be aware these fish are capable of running yards and yards into your backing)
+• A large arbor reel to the fly line and a lot of backing (you can use what is available to you, but be aware these fish are capable of running you well into your backing).

-• Floating line that has a delicate presentation (these fish are extremely spooky and too hard of presentation can make them all spook)
+• A floating line that has a delicate presentation (these fish are extremely spooky, and too hard of a presentation can make them all spook).

-• For leader and tippet, I use 0x to 1x (13-15 pound) but you can use as little as 4x (6 pounds)!
-I use super strong line because my home waters have a lot of log jams where I have to put the brakes on
+• For leader and tippet, I use 0x to 1x (13-15 pounds), but you can use as little as 4x (6 pounds)!
+I use a stronger leader because my home waters have a lot of log jams where I have to put the brakes on.

-• Waders, wading shoes, or boat that can perform in shallow water (utilize what you can, whether that is wading in a little urban river or on a boat at a lake)
+• Waders, wading shoes, or a boat that can perform in shallow water (utilize what you can, whether that is wading in a little urban river or on a boat at a lake).

 • Some sort of bag or vest to hold your flies and accessories!
-The more convenience you have, the more time you will be fishing
+The more convenience you have, the more time you will spend fishing.

 Finding the spots:

 What is so awesome about carp is that they are everywhere!
 If you have permanent freshwater systems near you, chances are, there are carp eager to bite your fly!
 Get to know your area and really start to scout for carp.
 Take the time to check under bridges, the shallows of lakes, and nice long shallow stretches of river water.
-I start seeing carp as early as April and into the fall season.
+I start seeing carp as early as April and as late as October.

 2. You are really close to a feeding carp that has its face in the dirt sucking up the ground and filtering dust through its gills.

-If this is your first time seeing these signs, then stop the boat or whatever it is your doing, and find the source.
+If this is your first time seeing these signs, then stop the boat or whatever it is you’re doing, and find the source.
 Gather as much information as possible.
-Hopefully, it is a feeding carp, and if this is the case then get a fly 2-3 feet in front of its nose ASAP!
+Hopefully, it is a feeding carp, and if this is the case, then get a fly 2-3 feet in front of its nose ASAP!

 Reading Carp Body Language:

-One of the biggest learning processes that I went through when I started chasing carp was reading their body language.
+One of the biggest learning curves when fly fishing for carp is reading their body language.
 Once you figure out their body language, then you will know which carp are more willing to take a fly or not.
-For the basics, I will break up the body languages into 3 categories:
+For the basics, I will break up the body language into three categories:

-• The first type of carp I will talk about is the cruising carp.
+1. The first type of carp I will talk about is the cruising carp.
 This is the carp that is swimming very fast or moderately fast.
 These carp are pointless to throw a fly at!
-These fish on are a mission to get somewhere and are not even thinking about eating at the moment!
+These fish are on a mission to get somewhere and are not even thinking about eating at the moment!

 Flies:

-Probably the most asked question I get from curious people is “what do you use?”
+Probably the most asked question I get from curious people is “What do you use?”
 The primary idea of carp flies is to imitate crawfish or buggy-like flies (at least in my home waters in Indiana).
-These flies are generally smaller because they need to eaten by carp with smaller mouths.
-A lot of my flies are from size 8 to size 14 hooks, and there are hooks specifically designed for carp which are probably better for hook-sets and not losing fish!
-Here is a small list of flies that I tie which all can be found on Youtube:
+These flies are generally smaller because they need to be eaten by carp with smaller mouths.
+A lot of my flies are from size 8 to size 14 hooks, and there are hooks specifically designed for carp, which are probably better for hook-sets and not losing fish!
+Here is a small list of flies that I tie, which can all be found on YouTube:

 • John Montana’s Hybrid Carp Fly